 The SSD must have sufficient capacity.
 That is, the allocated SSD capacity must be at least the total capacity used by the filesystem.

 On completion of detaching, the object-store bucket does not appear under the filesystem when using the

-When migrating data (using the detach operation) you would like to copy only the necessary data (to reduce migration time and capacity), however, you may want to keep snapshots in the old object-store bucket.
+When migrating data (using the detach operation) copy only the necessary data (to reduce migration time and capacity).
+However, you may want to keep snapshots in the old object-store bucket.

 The order of the following steps is important.

 - 1.Attach a new object store bucket (the old object store bucket becomes read-only).

 - 2.Delete any snapshot that does not need to be migrated.
 This action keeps the snapshot on the old bucket but does not migrate its data to the new bucket.